MaG21/decomment/README.md

 codes written in the following programming languages: C, C++, Objective-C?, C#, Java, JavaScript.

-This program may be useful when you are trying to save bandwidth, disk space or both. for more information vist:
+This program may be useful if you are trying to save bandwidth, disk space or both. for more information visit:

 http://newbieshell.blogspot.com/2011/11/descomentador-de-cc.html